Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 Pinnacle Club is reached with at least 700 points earned.
 This is the top tier.
 Onboard perks include all of the above in addition to a personalized lapel pin for Pinnacle Club and exclusive privileges like access to the Suite/Concierge Lounge.

-Other discounts, cruise certificates for reduced rates, and priority noticed are available at different tiers.
-You can check out this PDF from Royal Caribbean to see a breakdown of all the benefits offered.
+Other discounts, cruise certificates for reduced rates, and priority services are available at different tiers.
+You can check out Royal Caribbean’s latest benefit grid for the full details.

 Norwegian Cruise Line – Latitudes Rewards